-Environmental Protection Impl ement ation S tages Relevant EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks Potential ecological impacts resulted from potential degradation of water quality due to unmitigated surface runoff could be minimised via the detailed mitigation measures in Section 5b.8 of the EIA Report.
+Environmental Protection Location / Impl Timing Impl ement ation S tages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Implementation Agent Des С 0 Dec Legislation and Guidelines Potential ecological impacts resulted from potential degradation of water quality due to unmitigated surface runoff could be minimised via the detailed mitigation measures in Section 5b.8 of the EIA Report.
 The following presents some of the mitigation measures: On-site drainage system with implemented sedimentation control facilities.
 Channels, earth bunds or sand bag barriers should be provided on site to direct storm water to silt removal facilities.
 Provision of embankment at boundaries of earthworks for flood protection.
 Water pumped out from foundation piles must be discharged into silt removal facilities.
 During rainstorms, exposed slope/soil surfaces should be covered by tarpaulin or other means, as far as practicable.
 Exposed soil surface should be minimized to reduce siltation and runoff.
 Earthwork final surfaces should be well compacted.
 Subsequent permanent surface protection Guidelines

-Environmental Protection Imple ementa ation St ages Relevant Immlementation Status EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks Open stockpiles of construction materials, and construction wastes on- site should be covered with tarpaulin or similar fabric during rainstorms.
-7b.8.3.48 Measures to minimise impacts from general construction activities To avoid the entering of construction solid waste into the nearby habitats, construction solid waste should be collected, handled and disposed of properly to avoid entering to the nearby habitats.
+Environmental Protection Impl ementa ation St ages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines - Open stockpiles of construction materials, and construction wastes onsite should be covered with tarpaulin or similar fabric during rainstorms.
+7b.8.3.48 Measures to minimise impacts from general construction activities • To avoid the entering of construction solid waste into the nearby habitats, construction solid waste should be collected, handled and disposed of properly to avoid entering to the nearby habitats.
 It is recommended to clean the construction sites on a regular basis.
-Work site Contractor ✓ EIAO-TM Implemented 7b.8.3.49 Pest Control Good waste management practices should be adopted at the IWMF in order to minimise the risk of introduction of pest to the island: - Transportation of wastes in enclosed containers - Waste storage area should be well maintained and cleaned - Waste should only be disposed of at designated areas - Timely removal of the newly arrived waste - Removal of items that are capable of retaining water IWMF site IWMF operator ✓ N/A
+Work site Contractor ~ EIAO-TM Implemented 7b.8.3.49 Pest Control Good waste management practices should be adopted at the IWMF in order to minimise the risk of introduction of pest to the island: - Transportation of wastes in enclosed containers - Waste storage area should be well maintained and cleaned - Waste should only be disposed of at designated areas - Timely removal of the newly arrived waste - Removal of items that are capable of retaining water IWMF site IWMF operator • N/A

-Environmental Protection Impl ement ation S Stages Relevant In the second of the second of EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines Implementation Status and Remarks 7b.8.3.50 IWMF site IWMF operator ✓ layer during construction phase.
+Environmental Protection Impl ement ation S Stages Relevant Implementation Status and Remarks EIA Ref Measures / Mitigation Measures Location / Timing Implementation Agent Des С 0 Dec Legislation and Guidelines 7b.8.3.50 IWMF site IWMF operator ✓ layer during construction phase.
 All maintenance dredging works should be carried out with the implementation of silt curtain to control the dispersion of SS.
 The production rate should comply with the permit dredging rate and number of grab per